 The Susan E. Brackett center sits on 2.876 acres in northwest Oklahoma City.
 With 147 spaces, parking is plentiful.
 The property is wrapped by a 400-meter walking/running track and native landscaping.
 The entrance and parking lot are located on the east side of the facility.

-The main entrance to the facility is a hub of activity where students come and go, tickets are sold, and families can comfortably wait for students to finish classes.
+The main entrance to the facility is a hub of activity where students come and go and tickets are sold.
 The lobby includes a reception desk that houses the box office manager and staff of the Yvonne Chouteau School.
 The lobby has ample seating, a merchandise display area, and a donor wall honoring supporters of The Turning Pointe Campaign who made the facility possible.
 Lobby seating can be found in between Studios A and B.